ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: Results

+\emph{Adaptive-OPRO} consistently outperforms both static baseline prompts and reflection-based approaches across the tested models and market conditions.
+Figure~\ref{fig:opro_gain} makes this breadth explicit: the ROI gain over Baseline is positive across most backbones and regimes and spans all four model families, so the improvement is not confined to a particular architecture or market condition.
+Its magnitude scales with the slack left by the tuned baseline, which is largest under volatile conditions and narrowest in already-favorable regimes.

-\textbf{Return and risk-adjusted metrics} demonstrate successful adaptation to market feedback.
-Models paired with \emph{Adaptive-OPRO} achieve improved returns while maintaining or reducing drawdowns, with Sharpe ratio gains indicating that performance improvements stem from genuine strategic enhancement rather than increased risk-taking.
-For instance, in the volatile bearish regime (Table~\ref{tab:lly_results}), GPT-o3 and GPT-o4-mini shift from negative baseline returns to substantial positive performance under \emph{Adaptive-OPRO}, while Qwen3-235B moves from losses to positive returns.
-This pattern appears across diverse regimes, from volatile declining markets to range-bound and bullish conditions, suggesting that the optimization mechanism captures regime-appropriate behaviors rather than overfitting to specific conditions.
+\textbf{Return, risk-adjusted, and win-rate metrics} jointly indicate successful adaptation to market feedback: models paired with \emph{Adaptive-OPRO} achieve higher returns while maintaining or reducing drawdowns, with SR gains showing that improvements arise from strategic enhancement and not increased risk-taking.
+Crucially, these return gains are accompanied by higher win rates, indicating consistent decision-making rather than sporadic large profits masking frequent losses.
+For instance, in the bearish regime (Table~\ref{tab:lly_results}), GPT-o3 and GPT-o4-mini shift from negative baseline returns to strong positive performance under \emph{Adaptive-OPRO}, while Qwen3-235B moves from losses to gains.
+This pattern persists across range-bound and bullish conditions, suggesting that prompt optimization captures regime-appropriate cues rather than overfitting to specific market settings.